nikolaitM/DAPyr/README.md

 For a in-depth tutorials and explanations, see the [documentation](https://dapyr.readthedocs.io/en/latest/).

-DAPyr currently supports the following functions:
+DAPyr currently supports the following:

 ### Models:
 1. Lorenz 1963